Upper Silesian Ethnographic Park

 The Upper Silesian Ethnographic Park (Górnośląski Park Etnograficzny) is an open-air museum in Chorzów, Poland.
 It is referred to as a skansen, stemming from the first open-air museum of its kind, the Skansen in Stockholm, Sweden.
-The area of the park is 25 hectare.
+The area of the park is 25 hectares.

 The museum presents a range of agricultural buildings from all over Silesia.
 Amongst those are cottages from the Beskids, farmsteads from the Pszczyna region, a wooden church from Nieboczowy dating from the 18th century, and a large number of buildings and artifacts from Istebna in Cieszyn Silesia.